HeardLibrary/workshops/_posts/2015-11-20-visualizing-data.md

 Data visualization can help you turn your research data into an easily interpreted, compelling story.
 In this workshop, we load datasets into several visualization tools to explore their benefits for different research needs.

-This workshop is intended to enable participants to:
+This workshop is intended to enable you to:

-* Gain an awareness of best practices in data visualization
+* Gain an awareness of best practices in data visualization.
-* Become familiar with several useful tools for data visualization
+* Become familiar with several useful tools for data visualization.
-* Consider which kinds of visualizations work best with different data sets and various stories we may wish to tell with data
+* Consider which kinds of visualizations work best with different data sets and various stories we may wish to tell with data.

 ##Data Visualization: A Map and a Design